rancher/rke2/docs/cis_self_assessment.md

 Verify that the returned count is 1.

 **Remediation:**
-RKE2 sets the `spec.allowPrivilegeEscalation` value to false explicitly in the (PodSecurityPolicySpec)[https://github.com/kubernetes/kubernetes/blob/cc68a78ef52a37f66d6e0c1569998e271470dc3a/staging/src/k8s.io/api/policy/v1beta1/types.go#L217].
-The value of `false` is the default value for this field and due to how Go uses zero value and the field's JSON omit empty tag, this will not show up in the results.
+RKE2 sets the `allowPrivilegeEscalation` value to false explicitly for the PSP it creates.
+When reviewing PSPs, note that the Kubernetes API only displays this field if it is explicitly set to true.
 No manual remediation is needed.

 #### 5.2.6